UK's Sky scraps show with Joseph Fiennes as Michael Jackson

 Sky said it was intended as “a light-hearted look at reportedly true events and never intended to cause any offense.”

-Fiennes defended his casting to The Associated Press last year, saying the project doesn’t promote stereotyping.
+Fiennes defended his casting to The Associated Press last year, saying the project does not promote stereotyping.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.